Breush/lava/whats-next.md

 ## Magma

 - **up**
-    - Mesh: compute tangents if not provided
-    - Mesh: use factors for constant multiplier (and have white dummy texture)
+    - Mesh: use factors for constant multiplier
     - Mesh: have own secondary buffers and rebind UBOs on render
     - Ashes: multiple spheres with different roughness/metallic
 - **refacto**